Jobs That Could Make You Pay More for Life Insurance

 When underwriting a life insurance policy, there are life insurance underwriting guidelines companies consider.
 Believe it or not, your occupation is one of them!

-I’m fortunate that, as a freelance writer who works from a home office with very minimal travel or exposure to danger of any kind, my career choice is a rather safe bet for insurers.
-But if you have a job that puts you at higher risk of injury or death, you’ll likely receive a less favorable rating and get quoted a higher life insurance premium.
+I’m fortunate that, as a freelance writer who works from a home office with very minimal travel or exposure to the danger of any kind, my career choice is a rather safe bet for insurers.
+However, before deciding ask yourself, does your job affect your life insurance?
+Does the type of job you have significantly impact your life insurance coverage and premiums?

 These Jobs Will Likely Raise Your Life Insurance Premium: